 Reindeer are herbivores (folivores, graminivores) and mainly eat lichens in winter, especially reindeer lichen.
 They also eat the leaves of willows and birches, as well as sedges and grasses.

 According to the University of Michigan (Museum of Zoology), the total population size of the Reindeer is around 5 million individuals.
 According to the IUCN Red List, the total population size of this species is around 2,890,410 mature individuals.
 Specific Reindeer populations have been estimated in such areas: Alaska - 660,000 individuals; Canada - 1.3 million individuals; Greenland - around 73,430 individuals; Norway - 6,000 individuals; Finland - around 1,900 individuals; Russia - 831,500 individuals; Mongolia - fewer than 1,000 individuals.
-Overall, currently, reindeer are classified as Vulnerable (VU) on the IUCN Red List and its numbers today are decreasing.
+Overall, currently, reindeer are classified as Vulnerable (VU) on the IUCN Red List, and their numbers today are decreasing.

 Reindeer have a dramatic effect on vegetation in their range.
 They are important prey species for bears, wolves, and other large predators, especially during the season of calving.

 Reindeer were some of the last animals that humans domesticated, considered by some to still not be fully tame.
-There are about 2.5 million domesticated reindeer in nine countries, with about 100,000 people tending to them, being approximately half the world’s total reindeer population.
+There are about 2.5 million domesticated reindeer in nine countries, with about 100,000 people tending to them, approximately half the world’s total reindeer population.
 Domestication is believed to have begun between the Bronze Age and the Iron Age.
 Siberian owners of reindeer ride on them (Siberian reindeer being larger than those in Scandinavia).
 A single owner may have hundreds, sometimes thousands of animals.
 Fur and meat are important income sources.
-Towards the close of the 19th-century, people introduced reindeer into Alaska and there they interbreed with native reindeer subspecies.
+Towards the close of the 19th century, people introduced reindeer into Alaska and there they interbreed with native reindeer subspecies.
 In Scandinavian countries reindeer meat is popular.
 Reindeer antlers are powdered and sold to Asian markets as an aphrodisiac, medicinal or nutritional supplement.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...